Isaac3084/Isaac3084/README.md

 Student Developer
 -----------------

 Hello, I'm Isaac- Student Developer and Project Enthusiast I'm a dedicated student developer who is not just limited to the classroom.
 Beyond my college curriculum, I spend my free time immersed in the world of coding, turning ideas into tangible projects.
 Currently pursuing B.E.
 Artificial Intelligence and machine learning at S A Engineering College, my journey in software development extends well beyond the classroom walls.
-What I've Been Up To: - Created a series of web applications, exploring the realms of full-stack development. - Delved into mobile app development, crafting intuitive solutions with a focus on user experience. - Developed innovative projects using \[Your Preferred Tech Stack\], combining creativity with functionality.
+What I've Been Up To: - Created a series of web applications, exploring the realms of full-stack development. - Delved into mobile app development, crafting intuitive solutions with a focus on user experience.

 * 🌍  I'm based in chennai
 * ✉️  You can contact me at [isaacsam837@gmail.com](mailto:isaacsam837@gmail.com)